What is a Research Report?

 Q3.
 Can research reports be used as references in other research reports?

-Answer: Yes, research reports can be cited and used as references in other research reports as long as they are credible sources.
+Answer: Yes, research reports can be cited and used as references in other research reports, provided they are credible sources.
 Citing previous research reports adds depth and credibility to your work.

 Recommended Articles